oiwjewe/network-security-detector/content/acknowledgments.md

 I'm hungry to be part of the pack!<br><br>

 <h3>Considerations:</h3><br>
 This script were developed as result of a hacker challenge for a job application, so it won’t be perfect.
-It’s not designed to be perfect, but to be flexible so it could be improved over time.<br>
+It’s not designed to be perfect, but to be flexible to be improved over time.<br><br>
 Feel free to study it and adapt it into your reality if it makes sense to you.<br>

 *I do not recommend or suggest to use this script as it is in real environments, once it was not fully tested and may lead to impacts in the network*.<br>